Illinois Rental Lease Agreement Templates

 - Notice of Foreclosure (735 ILCS 5/9-207.5): Landlords are required to provide tenants with at least ninety (90) days written notice when the property is facing foreclosure.

-- Radon (420 ILCS 46): If a landlord of a dwelling unit located below the third story above ground level discovers through testing that the unit contains radon, they must disclose in writing to the tenant the existence of a radon hazard in the dwelling unit.
+- Radon (420 ILCS 46): If a landlord of a dwelling unit located below the third story (above ground level) discovers through testing that the unit contains radon, they must disclose in writing to the tenant the existence of the radon hazard.

 - Shared Meter (765 ILCS 740/5): Landlords of properties that require tenants to pay for a portion of a master utility must provide tenants with the formula used to calculate the public utility payments among the tenants.

-Returning to Tenant (765 ILCS 710/1(a)): Landlords must return the security deposit in full within forty-five (45) days of the date that the tenant vacated the property.
+Returning to Tenant (765 ILCS 710/1(a)): Landlords must return the security deposit within forty-five (45) days of the date that the tenant vacated the property.
 They are required to deliver the deposit either in person or by postmarked mail.
 If the landlord intends to withhold a portion (or all) of the deposit, they must provide an itemized list of damages to tenants within thirty (30) days of the lease end date.

 Deposit Interest (765 ILCS 715): For landlords that own twenty-five (25) units or more (can be in a single building or multiple buildings), they must pay interest to tenants on received security deposits.
 Interest has to be paid within thirty (30) days after the end of each twelve (12) month rental period.
 The rate paid for interest must be equal to the largest commercial bank.
 For 2020, landlords are required to pay 0.005% (.01% APY) (source).